Identifying and achieving the permanency objective

 Family reunification will be the appropriate permanency objective where:

-Such circumstances may arise if a parent who is otherwise capable of providing adequate care is incarcerated for a crime unrelated to their parenting capacity and on release from prison will resume care, or where a parent is expected to recover from an illness that has prevented them from caring for their child.
+• a parent who is otherwise capable of providing adequate care is incarcerated for a crime unrelated to their parenting capacity and on release from prison will resume care,

 Adoption

+In very rare cases where adoption is the permanency objective, see 2108 Adoption - advice for the process for obtaining an adoption order.
 If a case plan is made with a permanency objective of adoption, and the child is not already subject to a care by Secretary order or a long-term care order, an application is to be made to the Children's Court as soon as possible for an order that is consistent with the permanency objective.

 Permanent care